facebookresearch/ParlAI/parlai/crowdsourcing/README.md

 Code for crowdsourcing tasks that use Mephisto.
 See https://github.com/facebookresearch/mephisto/blob/master/docs/quickstart.md for a guide to quickly getting started with Mephisto.

+**NOTE:** `parlai/crowdsourcing/` has taken the place of `parlai/mturk/` as the home for ParlAI crowdsourcing tasks.
+Information on how to find the old code in `parlai/mturk/` can be find [here](https://github.com/facebookresearch/ParlAI/tree/master/parlai/mturk/README.md).

 ## Running tasks

 Tasks are launched by calling the appropriate run script: for instance, an ACUTE-Eval run can be launched with `python parlai/crowdsourcing/tasks/acute_eval/run.py`, followed by any appropriate flags.
 All run parameters are set using [Hydra](https://github.com/facebookresearch/hydra): append the flag `-c job` to your run command to see a list of all available parameters, grouped by their package name (`mephisto.blueprint`, `mephisto.task`, etc.), which determines how they are called.
 Each run script has a YAML file of default parameters that will be loaded, found in the `conf/` subfolder of each task.